Water fluoridation by country: Ireland

 In 1960, the Fianna Fáil minister for health, Seán MacEntee, brought forward the Health (Fluoridation of Water Supplies) Act and a Dublin housewife Gladys Ryan challenged the Act as an "invasion of family rights".
 Ryan lost the case, which lasted 65 days, at the High Court (Ireland), and appealed to the Supreme Court.
 Ryan was represented in court by Seán MacBride who argued that fluoridation was an infringement of human rights since people had no option but to drink it.
 Ryan's lawyers, including Richie Ryan (politician) worked on a pro bono basis and expenses were paid by fundraising.
 In 1965, the Supreme Court rejected Gladys Ryan's appeal that the Act violated the Constitution of Ireland's guarantee of the right to bodily integrity.

 By 1965, Greater Dublin's water was fluoridated; by 1973, other urban centers were too.
 Studies from the late 1970s to mid 1990s showed a decrease in (and lower incidence of) dental decay in school children living in areas where water was fluoridated than in areas where water was not fluoridated.
 The government of the Republic of Ireland has yet to carry out a public health survey on the effects of fluoridation, even though this is required to under the 1960 Health (Fluoridation of Water Supplies) Act.

 A private member's bill to end fluoridation was defeated in the Dáil on 12 November 2013.
 It was supported by Sinn Féin and some of the technical group and opposed by the Fine Gael-Labour government and Fianna Fáil.

 There is much local government opposition to compulsory fluoridation, legally mandated nationwide by Dáil Éireann.
 Early in 2014, Cork County Council and Laois County Council passed motions for the cessation of water fluoridation.
 In Autumn 2014, Cork City Council, Dublin City Council and Kerry County Council passed similar motions.
 However, because of the 1960 law forcing artificial fluoridation of the public water, city councils and corporations can only vote to stop fluoridation but have no power to stop it, unless the law is repealed.

 Fine Gael was opposed to compulsory water fluoridation but they now support the policy.
-Fianna Fáil is in favour of compulsory water fluoridation and in 2004 Micheal Martin set up the pro-fluoride Irish Expert Body on Fluorides and Health.
+Fianna Fáil is in favour of compulsory water fluoridation and in 2004 Micheál Martin set up the pro-fluoride Irish Expert Body on Fluorides and Health.